-4.6.25.
+4.6.26.
 JolokiaBeanMonitor

 The JolokiaBeanMonitor is a JMX monitor specialized for the use with the Jolokia framework.
 If it is required to execute a method via JMX or poll an attribute via JMX, the JolokiaBeanMonitor can be used.
 It requires a fully installed and configured Jolokia agent to be deployed in the JVM container.
 If required it allows attribute names, paths, and method parameters to be provided additional arguments to the call.
 To determine the status of the service the JolokiaBeanMonitor relies on the output to be matched against a banner.
 If the banner is part of the output the status is interpreted as up.
 If the banner is not available in the output the status is determined as down.
 Banner matching supports regular expression and substring match.
+This monitor implements placeholder substitution in parameter values.